LinkStackOrg/LinkStack/README.md

 </a>
 </p>

-The official docker version of [LittleLink Custom](https://github.com/linkstackorg/linkstack).
-This docker image is a simple to set up solution, containing everything you need to run LittleLink Custom.
+The official docker version of [LinkStack](https://github.com/linkstackorg/linkstack).
+This docker image is a simple to set up solution, containing everything you need to run LinkStack.

-The docker version of LittleLink Custom retains all the features and customization options of the [original version](https://github.com/linkstackorg/linkstack).
+The docker version of LinkStack retains all the features and customization options of the [original version](https://github.com/linkstackorg/linkstack).

 This docker is based on [Alpine Linux](https://www.alpinelinux.org/), a Linux distribution designed to be small, simple and secure.
 The web server is running [Apache2](https://www.apache.org/), a free and open-source cross-platform web server software.
 The docker comes with [PHP 8.0](https://www.php.net/releases/8.0/en.php) for high compatibility and performance.